Get answers to common questions about reselling your Pacaso ownership, transferring to another home and selling a whole home to Pacaso.

 Yes, eligible buyers can use our financing partner to finance the difference in share price.

 The transaction is tax free.
 You will receive a final K-1 tax form for your original LLC and an additional K-1 at the end of the year for the new LLC.

 How does Pacaso resale work?

-After 12 months of ownership, any Pacaso owner can choose to sell their ownership interest, at any time.
-Each owner has independent control over the sale and price of their share.
+Any Pacaso owner can choose to sell their ownership interest, at any time.* Each owner has independent control over the sale and price of their share.
 Pacaso will provide you with a current comparative market analysis (CMA) for your ownership interest, which you can use to help set your price.
 Pacaso will assist in the sale process by tapping into its existing marketplace of buyers (some homes even have waitlists) and marketing the home on Pacaso and third-party websites.
 Closing is fast and streamlined.

 Can a Pacaso owner really choose any sale price for their share?

 Pacaso recommends a market price, but the seller makes the final call.